Govt. Tourism License 3195/080/81

 We invite you to the incredible Himlung expedition– a peak that few people know about and a destination of particular importance.
 The approximately one-month-long Himlung expedition has all the elements you look for in a high-altitude trek and mountain climbing.

-Himlung Expedition is Majestic peaks, high-altitude trails covered with eternal snow, pine and fir forests, wild rivers, picturesque streams, and waterfalls.
+Himlung Expedition is a Majestic peak, with high-altitude trails covered with eternal snow, pine and fir forests, wild rivers, picturesque streams, and waterfalls.
 You can see all this with your own eyes during our month-long Himlung expedition.
 You will get acquainted with the fascinating world of high-mountain nature and leave unforgettable impressions of your trip in your memory.

 Himlung Peak is located in the north of Nepal, in the Manaslu region, near the border with China between the two high Himalayan peaks of Annapurna and Manaslu.
 Its height is 7126 m above sea level.
 In addition to Himlung, the two neighboring 7,000-meter peaks, Nemjung 7,140 m and Himjung 7,096 m, are also fascinating here.